stefankolpacoff/stefankolpacoff/README.md

 ### <div align="center">🚀 A little more about myself 🚀<div/>

 <div align="left">
-    - 💻 Currently working on React web and mobile apps <br/>
+    - 💻 Currently working as a project manager with MaxSea <br/>
     - 🌎 Open to work Remote / Hybrid <br/>
     - 💼 Freelance [Dev, Data, GIS] consultant <br/>
     - 📈 I’m learning new things everyday <br/>